kuronekony4n/expost-tutorial/readme.md

-# OpenData?
+# Expost?
 What is this?
-OpenData is a platform designed to help you easily create and manage lists of links, files, or text in a Directory styles.
+Expost is a platform designed to help you easily create and manage lists of links, files, or text in a Directory styles.
 By using JSON or YAML, you have the flexibility to customize your list exactly how you want it.
 You can choose from a wide variety of objects options, add images or other multimedia, link to external resources, and even embedding an entire websites.

 # Create New Library